cileene/AAU_P3_BoulderingToMusic/README.md

 Medialogy 3rd Semester project at Aalborg University in Copenhagen fall 2025

-This repository contains the Unity project of our prototype focused on using computer vision models in cunjunction with adaptive music to enhance the bouldering experience.
+This repository contains the Unity project of our prototype focused on using computer vision models in conjunction with adaptive music to enhance the bouldering experience.

 ## Team